maxtepkeev/python-redmine/docs/resources/note.rst

 ====

-Supported starting from version 1.0.0 and only available if `CRM plugin <http://redminecrm.com/ projects/crm/pages/1>`_ of version 3.2.4 and higher is installed.
+Supported starting from version 1.0.0 and only available if `CRM plugin <http://redminecrm.com/ projects/crm/pages/1>`_ 3.2.4 and higher is installed.

 Manager
 -------